andreynav/weather/README.md

 ```
 ## Scheme of project interactions

-TThe project interactions between layers is displayed on the next scheme:
+The project interactions between layers is displayed on the next scheme:

 ![scheme](scheme.png?raw=true)